 Baskets provide the perfect balance of form and function, beauty and practicality.
-And, believe it or not, basket weaving is surprisingly easy to do yourself.
-Follow these step-by-step instructions to transform your old magazines into a beautiful and practical storage solution.
-These baskets can be used throughout the house, from storing DVDs to beauty supplies.
-The only limit is your imagination!
+And, believe it or not, basket weaving is surprisingly easy to do yourself!

 - Separate your magazine into pages of spreads.
 Fold your spread in half, and cut strips, lengthwise.
-Repeat until you have a lot of strips.
+Repeat until you have a decent number of strips.

-- Once you figure out the desired size for your basket, lay out an even amount of strips on the table vertically.
+- Once you decide on a size for your basket, lay out an even amount of strips on the table vertically.
 Then, gather the same number of strips to weave horizontally through your first set, going over and under the vertical strips.
 This will create a square weave that will become the bottom of the basket.
 (There should be sections of your woven strips that are off the sides of the bottom square.
 These will be used as the frames for weaving the sides of your basket.)

-- Once you get back around to the beginning of your strip, make sure the strip is tight around the basket, then glue the ends together.
+- Once you get back to the beginning of your strip, make sure it is tight around the basket, then glue the ends together.
 If necessary, trim the ends of the strip.

-- For the next woven row, take a new strip and again weave around the basket but in the opposite direction of the previous row.
-In other words, if you started the first row weaving over and then under, you would start the next row weaving under and then over.
+- For the next woven row, take a new strip, and, again, weave around the basket but in the opposite direction of the previous row.
 Continue this pattern with the remaining strips.